tmytokai/PixelOFF/README.md

 1. Enable USB debugging mode on your phone.
 1. Connect the phone to the PC.
 1. Push the run button on Android Studio to install PixelOFF.
-1. Disnable USB debugging mode on the phone.
+1. Disable USB debugging mode on the phone.

 ## How to use